Period 7 element: Transactinides

 Transactinides are radioactive and have only been obtained synthetically in laboratories.
 None of these elements has ever been collected in a macroscopic sample.
-Transactinide elements are all named after nuclear physicists and chemists or important locations involved in the synthesis of the elements.
+Transactinides are all named after scientists, or important locations involved in the synthesis of the elements.

 Chemistry Nobel Prize winner Glenn T. Seaborg, who first proposed the actinide concept which led to the acceptance of the actinide series, also proposed the existence of a transactinide series ranging from element 104 to 121 and a superactinide series approximately spanning elements 122 to 153.
 The transactinide seaborgium is named in his honor.